 Trusted community partners can share messages about diet and nutrition that counter the deluge of food marketing that is often confusing, misleading and false.
 Integrating nutrition messaging and education into existing community gatherings at churches, community centers, food retailers, and other places and events where people gather is a strategic, low-cost intervention.
 Additionally, promoting infant feeding education during the prenatal period as well as integrating it into general community nutrition education is a key strategy for empowering new families.
-As children grow, expanding nutrition education in schools through cafeteria taste tests, educational posters, and cooking lessons for students would benefit a crucial demographic-children and youth.
 Expanding nutrition education in schools through cafeteria taste tests, educational posters, and cooking lessons for students would benefit a crucial demographic-children and youth.
 Existing support is currently available from external partners but lacks sustained funding and consistent access to school staff for coordination.
 Enabling and empowering residents to share their culinary heritage and cooking skills with one another is an underutilized approach to community nutrition education.
 Initial steps would include identifying an organization to own and lend out the equipment needed to offer pop-up cooking classes and providing support for the design of custom class curricula.